woedev/testing/docs/cios.md

 <noscript>

 ::: danger
-**Please enable JavaScript so that the d2x cIOS version can automatically be retrieved.**
+**Please enable JavaScript so that the d2x cIOS version can be retrieved.**
 :::

 </noscript>